wiln/flash-console/branches/2.4wip/doc/readme.txt

 == Change Log ==

 ===2.4===
+  * Removed /strong AND C.strongRef.
+Must now use /savestrong individually.
   * Added ConsoleStyle which you can pass in at start to define console styles
   * /filterexp regular expression text filtering
   * viewingChannel no longer used. now only using viewingChannels